vvscode/docs/docs/tutorials/further-securing-your-sinch-calling-functionality-app-with-rest-api.md

 }
 ```

 Svaml contains instructions and actions.
 For example, an instruction is playing a sound file to a user, and an action is connecting to a call.
-For a complete list of instructions and actions, see the `documentation <voicerestapi>`.
+For a complete list of instructions and actions, see the [documentation](doc:voicerestapi).

 Next, create this method in your **callbackcontroller**: